pjuaristi-ikerlan/industry-core-hub-frontend-boilerplate/README.md

 ## Overview

-The Industry Core Hub is an plug-and-play application that allows use cases to build their logic without needing to undertand in detail how the basic dataspace components (EDC, Digital Twin Registry, Submodel Server) work.
+The Industry Core Hub is an plug-and-play application that allows use cases to build their logic without needing to undertand in detail how the basic dataspace components (EDC, AAS/Digital Twin Registry, Submodel Server/Any Data Source) work.

 This application is built taking into consideration the best practices and standards of Catena-X Industry Core and Dataspace experts.
 It aims to create a real speedway for use cases.
 Allowing applications to be developed in less than two weeks.

 An application that allows you to provide and consumer data from your partners using the Catena-X Dataspace.
 This open source solution can be integrated into your business applications, open source applications and many other components.

+Building on a strong, scalable and fundamented foundation by Experts, and with the aim of reducing the complexity of a dataspace for the external constumer, like SMEs that want to be compatible with Catena-X, Factory-X, and many other dataspaces.

 ## Roadmap
 ```